mattmaynes2/aria/reports/final/5-Appendix/A-Systems/1-Insteon.md

 Insteon has a wide variety of third party integrations but offers only an incomplete API for controlling their own devices.
-This smart home does not allow third party code to run on their and requires that their app be installed on a user's smart phone in order to properly control their devices.
-These extendability issues make the Insteon platform a closed, commercialized system that would not be able to support additional development of a non-partner organization.
+This smart home does not allow third party code to run on their hub and requires that their app be installed on a user's smart phone in order to properly control their devices.
+These extensibility issues make the Insteon platform a closed, commercialized system that would not be able to support additional development of a non-partner organization.

 [^A-1-1]: "Home," in Insteon, Insteon, 2016.
 [Online].
 Available: <http://www.insteon.com/>.
 Accessed: Oct.
 6, 2016.